rajwant-raj/face-mask-detection/face-mask-detection/README.md

 ├── README.md # Project documentation
 ├── requirements.txt # Python dependencies
 └── face-mask-detection.ipynb # Google Colab notebook
+├── assets/
+    ├── streamlit-ui.png  ← ✅ This is the image of ui
+    └──ui-on-sample-data.png  ← ✅ This is the image of model working on sample
 ---

 ## 🚀 Getting Started